iloveicedgreentea/jvc_homeassistant/readme.md

     timeout: { seconds } (optional defaults to 3)
     scan_interval: 15 # recommend 15-30.
 Attributes will poll in this interval
 ```

+If you set your scan interval too small you will get update errors because JVC projectors only accept a single command at a time so async is not possible.

 You can use the attributes in sensors, automations, etc.